money matters roundup

 Thinking of taking summer courses and may need OSAP?
 Here’s details on how to qualify — and apply

-If YES, then applying for Summer OSAP is a matter of filling a paper form — since what you are doing is extending your 2013-2014 OSAP application to include weeks in the summer.
-The form is here.
+If YES, then applying for Summer OSAP is a matter of filling a paper form — since what you are doing is extending your 2015-2016 OSAP application to include weeks in the summer.
+The form will be available on the UofT Financial Aid website during the Winter session.
 In this case, you can qualify for OSAP if you take at least 1.5 credits spread out over the whole summer, or you can get OSAP for half of the summer if you take 1.0 credit either in the “F” or the “S” part of the summer session.
 (You can also qualify with one F1 half-course, for that very small duration of time.)

 The table below (also found on the form to apply) shows the minimum credits as described above, and also the minimum credits you need if you have a registered permanent disability — the minimum load is lower to qualify for OSAP.
 Also note that this table reminds you that the minimum credit load to qualify for OSAP is also the minimum number of credits you must pass to meet OSAP’s definition of “satisfactory academic progress”.